 Your healthcare team will want to know about you, your culture, and what is important to you!
 You will receive the best care by sharing your cultural beliefs and health care practices.
 These beliefs and practices can affect your health and healthcare treatments.
-See the Tip Sheet on Cultural Considerations when Communicating with Your Healthcare Team for helpful suggestions.

 Note that if you have immigrated to the United States, your immigration history may be an important part of your personal story.
-If your healthcare professional knows your history, that will let them know if you have an increased risk of diseases that are common in other countries.
-It will also help your healthcare professional to know how much access you had to health care before coming to the United States.
+Knowing your history will help your healthcare professional to know about increased risk of diseases for people who have come from Haiti.
+So will knowing how much access you had to health care before coming to the United States.
 This information can be sensitive, but we encourage you to share this with your healthcare professional.